House price growth slumps, becoming 'buyers market', ASB chief economist says

 There is also an impetus of expectations mortgage interest rates will go lower, albeit it is a minority of the survey respondents.

-Last week the Reserve Bank indicated less likelihood of a cut to the interest driving official cash rate, which has been at a record low of 1.75% for two years.
+Last week the Reserve Bank indicated less likelihood of a cut to the interest driving official cash rate, which has been at a record low of 1.75 per cent for two years.

 Tuffley said an increasing number of survey respondents had expectations of lower